SilvanaBgn/react-users-load-more/README.md

 # Summary

 This is a ReactJS project, a SPA that request random users with a "Load more" button.
-Using Random Users API [RandomAPI] (https://randomuser.me/) to get random list of users.
+Using [Random Users API](https://randomuser.me/) to get random list of users.

 **You can RUN THE PROJECT**: go to this url []()